zcsys/Experiment137/readme.md

 * Monads controlled by an nn2
 	* Monad6105: Monad with 12 input, 5 output, 4 memory (both input & output),
 							 and 80 hidden neurons, governed by 2281 parameters
-	* Monad7216: Monad with 16 input, 8 output, 16 memory, and 160 hidden neurons,
+	* Monad7A217: Monad with 16 input, 9 output, 16 memory, and 160 hidden
-							 governed by 9144 parameters - LMWS and messaging neurons are removed; ability to sense the resource gradient and to apply force on the resource grid are added
+							  neurons, governed by 9177 parameters - LMWS and messaging neurons are removed; ability to sense the resource gradient and to apply force on the resource grid are added
+  * Monad7B105: Monad7A217 minus memory (down to 2k parameters)

 * KDTree to calculate sparse distance matrix
 * conv2d to calculate resource diffusion
 * Autogenetic breeding